Katie Broome |

 After the A group boards, families with children ages 6 or under will be allowed to board next, allowing you all to sit together for the ride.

-17. Babies fly free with Southwest, but children over 2 won’t usually get cheaper fares.
+16. Babies fly free with Southwest, but children over 2 won’t usually get cheaper fares.

-Babies fly free with Southwest if they’re between 14 days and two years old, and if they sit in your lap (not occupying a seat).
+Babies fly free with Southwest if they’re between 14 days and two-years-old and if they sit in your lap (not occupying a seat).
 You’ll need to verify their age at the airport with a government-issued ID.

-If baby needs a seat, Southwest even offers affordable infant fares for babies under the age of two.
+If your baby needs a seat, Southwest even offers affordable infant fares for babies under the age of two.
 Just remember to compare child fares with “Wanna Get Away” prices, as those are often cheaper.

 Not all Southwest flights offer special rates for accompanied children, but it’s worth checking.
 Find out if your flight offers a cheap child fare by calling the Southwest Customer service number: 1-800-I-FLY-SWA (1-800-435-9792).

-18. Southwest is size-inclusive; they offer free extra seats to customers of size.
+17. Southwest is size-inclusive; they offer free extra seats to customers of size.

 We love when companies are size-inclusive, and Southwest Airlines is no exception.

-If you cannot sit comfortably and safely in a single seat (because plane seats are really narrow!), then it’s easy to request a free extra seat or two on a Southwest flight.
+If you can't sit comfortably and safely in a single seat (because plane seats are really narrow!), then it’s easy to request a free extra seat or two on a Southwest flight.
 Their Customer of Size policy is one of the most generous in the industry.

 There are two ways to do this: